Spy-Shifty/BBSNetworkSystem/README.md

 ```

 ## [NetSyncMember]
 This attribute ensures that the component member will be synchronized through the network.
-Supported types are boolean, integer and float.
+Supported types are boolean, integer, Entity and float.
 Structs like Quaternion and Vecor3 can be synchronized with the NetSyncSubMember attribute.

+Hint: Entity references can only be synchronized through the network if the referring entity is also known through the network.
+That means the referring entity has to be Network aSync component attached.

 ### Parameter (used floatingpoint only):